 These events are non-guided, so anglers are responsible for their own logistics, fishing plans, and on-the-water decisions.
 We strongly encourage participants to connect ahead of time through the event’s Facebook Group or WhatsApp Angler Connection Group to coordinate plans, share tips, and find others to fish with.
 The more prepared you are, the more confident and rewarding your experience will be.

-We recommend connecting first through the Montana Facebook Group or the Montana Angler Connection WhatsApp Group, if you have a question, chances are someone else does too.
+We recommend starting with the MT Facebook Group or the MT DIY WhatsApp Group, if you have a question, there’s a good chance others are wondering the same thing.

-If your question is more specific or you prefer to reach out directly, please email [email protected].
-Please note that we are a volunteer-run organization and will do our best to respond as quickly as possible.
+If your question is more specific or you’d prefer to reach out directly, please email [email protected].
+As a volunteer-run organization, we appreciate your patience and will respond as quickly as we can.

 No, this event is not guided.
 In order to keep costs down, this event is DIY, meaning that each angler does it themselves. iFishiBelong has provided a list of suggested guides and fly shops that you can book a guided trip through.
 NOTE: This is the responsibility of each individual.
 Click HERE for suggested fly shops and guides.

 Lodging is not included, and each participant is responsible for making their own accommodations.
 Please visit the Travel section of the event webpage for lodging and camping options.
-Please post in the Montana Facebook Group or Montana Angler Connection WhatsApp Group if you are looking for a roommate or want to share lodging expenses.
+Please post in the MT Facebook Group or the MT DIY WhatsApp Group, if you are looking for a roommate or want to share lodging expenses.

 Yes, these events are beginner-friendly.
 A core part of the iFishiBelong mission is to provide accessible, inclusive education for anglers of all experience levels.

 Beginners will get the most out of the event by coming prepared.
-We recommend watching the recorded virtual courses included with your registration, signing up for the FREE “Intro to Fly Fishing” online course, attending the Montana Q&A session, and participating in the donation-based workshop on Friday, 9/11/26.
+We recommend watching the recorded virtual courses included with your registration, signing up for the FREE “Intro to Fly Fishing” online course, attending the Montana Q&A session, and participating in the education opportunities offered during the Wretched Mess Festival.
 Our co-hosts will be available throughout the event to answer questions and offer support as you build confidence on the water.
-We also suggest taking some of the education workshops offered during the Wretched Mess festival.

 Please note that these are DIY (do-it-yourself) events and are not guided.
 If you are seeking one-on-one instruction, we recommend hiring a professional guide.
 Click HERE for a list of suggested guides and local fly shops.